pallets/flask/docs/quickstart.rst

 URL Building
 ````````````

-If it can match URLs, can it also generate them?
+If it can match URLs, can Flask also generate them?
 Of course it can.
 To
 build a URL to a specific function you can use the :func:`~flask.url_for`
 function.
-It accepts the name of the function as first argument and a
+It accepts the name of the function as first argument and a number
-number of keyword arguments, each corresponding to the variable part of
+of keyword arguments, each corresponding to the variable part of the URL rule.
-the URL rule.
-Unknown variable parts are appended to the URL as query
+Unknown variable parts are appended to the URL as query parameters.
+Here are
-parameter.
-Here are some examples:
+some examples:

 >>> from flask import Flask, url_for
 >>> app = Flask(__name__)